-Originally Hemmingway was conceived as a marketing exercise for a much earlier version of a short story project, intended as a minor diversion and part time salesman for a book I was writing.
+At some point, Hemmingway became an end in itself.
+Somewhere, back before he really existed, I had conceived a bot as some kind of adjunct to a short story project, a minor diversion and part time salesman for a book I was writing.
 Some of that code remains in Hemmingway if you can find the right words to elicit the responses.
-Over time the project grew and grew and grew into its present form.
+But over time the project grew and grew and grew into its present form.
 After years of coding, Hemmingway deserved a place as a work of fiction in his own right, distinct from my other work.

 What is AIML?

 AIML is an acronym for Artificial Intelligence Markup Language.
 I came across Alice and AIML in my research for the original Hemmingway story.
 When that story gained a modicum of success I immediately looked for ways of beating that dead horse into the ground.
 For someone with a background in web design, AIML didn't seem too far removed from HTML, the universal language of the World Wide Web.
 The character was a custom fit for creating a chatterbot, since that was the model I used to create the original story character.
 It seemed like a good idea at the time, something that I could quickly churn out as a minor distraction from my proper writing.
 Excuse me while I laugh nervously.